Directors Retirement: PRSAs v Executive Pensions

 The PRSA is under the control of the employee at all times and is their asset.

-An EPP is also a structure that allows your employer to contribute into the policy for the employee’s future benefit.
-Any contributions made by the employer while Tax Free are subject to certain limits.
+An EPP is also a structure that allows both you and your employer to contribute into the policy for the employee’s future benefit.
+Any contributions made by the employer while Tax Free are subject to certain tax-efficient limits.

 While the funds accumulated in an EPP can be transferable, any request to do so would have to be agreed with the appointed Trustees and maybe restricted due to the pension rules.

-Also, any contribution made by an company or employer reduced the scope for the employees to make their own contributions, this restriction no longer applies.
+Also, any contribution made by a company or employer reduced the scope for the employees to make their own contributions, this restriction currently no longer applies.

 EPP